H.E.S.S. is a system of Imaging Atmospheric Cherenkov Telescopes for the

 telescopes of Phase I of the H.E.S.S. project went into operation in Summer

 2002; all four were operational in December 2003, and were officially

 inaugurated on September 28, 2004.
 In recognition of its scientific results,

 H.E.S.S. was awarded the 2006 Descartes Prize for Research of the European

-This Browse table, first created in April 2008, contains the
+This database table, first created in April 2008, contains the H.E.S.S.

-H.E.S.S. source list created by Dr. W. Hofmann and is based on the html table
+source list created by Dr. W. Hofmann and is based on the HTML table at

 is updated regularly and this HEASARC table will be updated within one week